SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 That said, if you provide a setter clause, you must also provide a getter clause.

 The *setter name* and enclosing parentheses are optional.
-If you provide a setter name, it is used as the name of the parameter to the setter.
+If you provide a setter name, it's used as the name of the parameter to the setter.
 If you don't provide a setter name, the default parameter name to the setter is ``value``.
 The type of the parameter to the setter is the same as the *return type*.

-You can overload a subscript declaration in the type in which it is declared, as long as the *parameters* or the *return type* differ from the one you're overloading.
+You can overload a subscript declaration in the type in which it's declared, as long as the *parameters* or the *return type* differ from the one you're overloading.
 You can also override a subscript declaration inherited from a superclass.
 When you do so, you must mark the overridden subscript declaration with the ``override`` declaration modifier.